MarkCiliaVincenti/AsyncKeyedLock/README.md

 ## Benchmarks
 This library has been extensively benchmarked against several other options and [our benchmarks](https://github.com/MarkCiliaVincenti/AsyncKeyedLockBenchmarks/actions) run publicly and transparently on Github Actions.

-When striped locking is an option, the `StripedAsyncKeyedLocker` beats any other option in terms of both speed as well as memory allocations.
+When striped locking is an option, the `StripedAsyncKeyedLocker` consistently beats any other option in terms of both speed as well as memory allocations.

 When the traditional dictionary-based method is used, `AsyncKeyedLocker` with pooling provides a great balance in terms of speed and memory allocations, which is an excellent, safe go-to solution.